Projections of self-affine fractals

 fails to be constant $\mu$-a.e.\ \end{enumerate} \end{theorem}

 We proceed with a few remarks to clarify this result.

 \begin{remark} 1.
-Examples where Theorem \ref{th:general-examples}\eqref{it:split} applies include the case $G=\R^*\cdot \SO(k,k)<\GL_{2k}(\R)$ and the case in which $G$ is given by the tensor product representation of $\GL_{d_1}(\R)\times \GL_{d_2}(\R)$.
-In the former case, the proof of Theorem \ref{th:general-examples}\eqref{it:split} may be specialised so as to construct examples in which every projection whose kernel has the form $\{(u,Ou) \colon u \in \R^k\}$ for some $O \in \SO(k)$ is an exceptional projection of the attractor.
+Examples where Theorem \ref{th:general-examples}\ref{it:split} applies include the case $G=\R^*\cdot \SO(k,k)<\GL_{2k}(\R)$ and the case in which $G$ is given by the tensor product representation of $\GL_{d_1}(\R)\times \GL_{d_2}(\R)$.
+A detailed exposition of these cases is given in the conference proceedings article \cite{Mo27}.
+In the former case, the proof of Theorem \ref{th:general-examples}\ref{it:split} may be specialised so as to construct examples in which every projection whose kernel has the form $\{(u,Ou) \colon u \in \R^k\}$ for some $O \in \SO(k)$ is an exceptional projection of the attractor.
 In the case of the tensor product representation of $\GL_{d_1}(\R)\times \GL_{d_2}(\R)$, by quite direct calculations one may construct examples in which every projection of the form $Q \otimes I$, where $1 \leq \rank Q<d_1$, is exceptional.
-In any case, if $\A$ is strongly irreducible then by Theorem \ref{th:pressure-detail}\eqref{it:sublevel-algebraic} the existence of a single orthogonal projection $Q$ such that $\dimaffQ \A<\dimaff \A$ implies the existence of at least a one-dimensional variety of such projections.
+In any case, if $\A$ is strongly irreducible then by Theorem \ref{th:pressure-detail}\ref{it:sublevel-algebraic} the existence of a single orthogonal projection $Q$ such that $\dimaffQ \A<\dimaff \A$ implies the existence of at least a one-dimensional variety of such projections.
 These constructions yield examples of algebraic varieties embedded in the exceptional set in Marstrand's Theorem which have not been previously observed in the self-affine context.\ for all $\iii,\jjj \in \Gamma_\I$.
 If the set $F$ can be chosen to consist of words of constant length then we will say that $\Psi$ is \emph{strongly quasi-multiplicative}.
 The ergodic-theoretic properties of these three classes of potentials are summarised in the following result, which encompasses the work of several previous authors: \begin{theorem}[\cite{CaFeHu08,Fe11,Pi20}] Let $\I$ be a nonempty finite set and $\Psi \colon \I^\N \to (0,\infty)$ be a potential.